hediet/vscode-drawio/README.md

 If you like this extension, you might like [my other extensions](https://marketplace.visualstudio.com/search?term=henning%20dieterichs&target=VSCode) too:

+-   **[Debug Visualizer](https://marketplace.visualstudio.com/items?itemName=hediet.debug-visualizer)**: An extension for visualizing data structures while debugging.
 -   **[Real-Time Debugging](https://marketplace.visualstudio.com/items?itemName=hediet.realtime-debugging)**: This extension visualizes how your code is being executed.
--   **[Debug Visualizer](https://marketplace.visualstudio.com/items?itemName=hediet.debug-visualizer)**: An extension for visualizing data structures while debugging.
--   **[Tasks Statusbar](https://marketplace.visualstudio.com/items?itemName=hediet.tasks-statusbar)**: This extension adds buttons to the status bar to quickly start and kill tasks.